AnasOukhouya/bell-state-vqc/README.md

 # Bell State Preparation via Variational Quantum Circuit
+> **Note:** figures may not render correctly on GitHub — they are visible in the notebook directly.
 Preparing the Bell state |Φ+⟩ = (|00⟩ + |11⟩)/√2 using a single-parameter
 variational quantum circuit, optimised with a hand-implemented parameter-shift rule.